The Benefits of Journaling

 The key is to simply let the words flow.

-Think about this — if you write three pages a day, then in seven days, you’ll have twenty-one pages.
-In a month, you’ll have about ninety pages and in one year, you’ll have well over a thousand pages.
+Think about it — if you write three pages a day, in seven days, you’ll have twenty-one pages.
+In a month, you’ll have about ninety pages, and in one year, you’ll have well over a thousand pages.
 That’s a lot of creative material to pull ideas from.
-And that’s why journal writing is a great tool for all creative people.
+And those are just a few of the benefits of journaling.

 Get on the Writer’s Express